Simeon Dyankov: Doing Business report and scandal

-The reports were discontinued by the World Bank, following the release of an independent audit of the data irregularities.
+The reports were discontinued following an independent audit of the data irregularities.
 The audit documented how Dyankov, along with the World Bank CEO Georgieva, pressured staff to manipulate the results, in particular making data for China and Saudi Arabia look better.
 The board of the IMF, after a separate review, found that Georgieva had not "played an improper role".
-Georgieva was managing director of the IMF at the time.
+Georgieva is managing director of the IMF.

 An improved Doing Business analysis is proposed in Fraser Institute's 2022 Economic Freedom of the World report.
 This analysis outlines the start of a new report, to be housed at a top research institution.

+In October 2023, The Economist summarized the impact of the project, tracing its origins back to Austrian economist Friedrich Hayek.
+Both Hayek and the Doing Business authors over-promised on the effects of regulatory reform.

 Women Business and the Law

 The World Bank's annual study, Women Business and the Law, was inspired by the book Women and the Law.
 The study is based on methodology described in Djankov, Pinelopi Koujianou Goldberg and Marie Hyland in Gendered Laws and Women in the Workforce.
+The study extends to country reform cases, for example in Burundi, Rwanda, Zambia and Zimbabwe, all countries where customary law prevails.